1kg-ont-vienna/sv-analysis/scripts/README.md

 `cd mei_allele_length/ && ./len.sh`

+## Comparing SAGA SVs to multi-platform whole-genome assemblies from HGSVC3

+The MEI comparison to HGSVC3 can be recomputed using:

+`cd ins_mei_hgsvc3/ && ./bySample.sh`

 ## Lifting of SVs to GRCh38

 This workflow uses the phased SVs for each sample to implant SVs into CHM13 haplotypes, which are then aligned to GRCh38 and called via [svim-asm](https://github.com/eldariont/svim-asm).